IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_artifactory.html.markdown

 	* `repository_name` - (String) The name of your Artifactory repository where your docker images are located.
 	* `repository_url` - (String) The URL of your Artifactory repository where your docker images are located.
 	* `snapshot_url` - (String) The URL for your Artifactory snapshot repository.
+	* `token` - (String) The Identity Token or API key for your Artifactory repository.
+You can use a toolchain secret reference for this parameter.
+For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 	* `type` - (String) The type of repository for your Artifactory integration.
 	  * Constraints: Allowable values are: `npm`, `maven`, `docker`.
 	* `user_id` - (String) The User ID or email for your Artifactory repository.